Bachelor of Engineering in Mechanical Engineering CW517

 - 3 Years

 - Career Prospects

 What is the Course about?

-Mechanical Engineering is on the broadest of all engineering disciplines focusing on the design, construction, control and maintenance of mechanical systems.
-The role of a mechanical engineer is to take a prodcut from idea to marketplace, requiring specialist engineering knowledge combined with creative thinking, problem solving, team working and analytical skills.
+Mechanical Engineering is one of the most diverse of the engineering disciplines.
+It deals with the design and manufacture of everything, from small individual parts and devices like the inkjet nozzle, to large systems such as spacecraft.
+The role of a mechanical engineer is to take ideas from concept to physical reality.
+It requires specialist engineering knowledge combined with creative thinking, problem solving, team working and analytical skills.

-- Exit Award: Higher Certificate in Engineering - Mechanical Emgineering (NFQ Level 6) after Year 2.
+- Higher Certificate in Engineering - Mechanical Engineering (NFQ Level 6) after Year 2.

 What follow-on study opportunities are available?